DPA 2026 Award Title Banners webpages Student work

 This award encourages and recognizes student work in digital preservation.
-The prize in this category consists of a trophy to be retained by the recipient’s institution, certificates for participating individuals, and a travel grant covering the costs of attendance at an international conference in 2025.
+The prize in this category consists of a trophy to be retained by the recipient’s institution, certificates for participating individuals, and a travel grant contributing to the costs of attendance at an international conference in 2027.

 Read more